Post-traumatic movement disorders can make simple activities, such as eating, more difficult. In some cases, they can cause severe pain.

 Causes of Post-Traumatic Movement Disorders

-All post-traumatic movement disorders are a result of poor communication between the central nervous system (brain and spinal cord) and the muscles.
+Post-traumatic movement disorders are the result of poor communication between the central nervous system (brain and spinal cord) and the muscles.
+When damage occurs to the brain or motor pathways that connect the brain to the body, individuals experience motor impairments.

 - Damage to the primary motor cortex or other parts of the brain that control voluntary movements can cause muscle weakness or paralysis.